 - four corner sign: inflammation and fibrosis involving the bilateral anterolateral upper lobes and posterosuperior lower lobes is a specific finding and differentiates it from idiopathic pulmonary fibrosis 12

 - tends to be cylindrical in general

-- may be present in around 60% of patient according to one study 8
+- maybe present in around 60% of patients according to one study 8

 A dilated esophagus is not an uncommon finding.